 Replacement Guillotine Blades | All Manufacturers of Metal Cutting Guillotines | UK Manufactured

 Are there metal cutting guillotine blades that are of stainless steel cutting quality and don't chip?

 1.)
 For the specific cutting of steels, up to 6mm material thickness, then we recommend your metal cutting guillotine blades are manufactured from Grade D2 material, hardened and tempered to 57/58 Rockweld to give an abrasion resistance, to increases periods between regrinds.

 Please Note* Because of the hardness, of 57/58 Rockweld, if you then cut stainless steel or durbar, or any other high tensile strength steel with these blades, you are risking chipping of the blades.

 2.)
 For the specific cutting of stainless steels.
 Stainless steel has a higher tensile strength than carbon steels, such as 275, it is this increased tensile strength that creates the problem of blades chipping.

 To attempt to reduce metal cutting guillotine blade chipping, a lower hardened and tempered figure of 55/56 Rockweld is used, however, abrasion resistance is sacrificed, these blades will require frequent resharpening

 So, there is no straight forward solution to general cutting of varied metal guillotining.

-But again these shock resistant guillotine blades have a down side, this being that this grade of steel quickly looses its crisp sharpness, therefore whilst your metal cutting guillotines cutting capacity range indicates that you can go down to
+But again these shock-resistant guillotine blades have a downside, this being that this grade of steel quickly loses its crisp sharpness, therefore whilst your metal cutting guillotines cutting capacity range indicates that you can go down to

 22swg or 18swg etc,